EnnnOK/lru/README.md

 # lru
-LRU algorithm written in golang, not thread-safe.
+LRU algorithm written in golang, NOT thread-safe.